China sets sanctions on Taiwan figures to punish US, island - NewsBreak

 China sets sanctions on Taiwan figures to punish US, island

-The sanctions come a day after China announced more military exercises in the seas and skies surrounding Taiwan because of what it called “collusion and provocation between the U.S. and Taiwan.”
+The sanctions come a day after China set more military exercises in the seas and skies surrounding Taiwan in response to what it called “collusion and provocation between the U.S. and Taiwan.”
 There's been no word on the timing and scale of the Chinese exercises.

-They were announced the same day a U.S. congressional delegation met with Taiwanese President Tsai Ing-wen, and after a similar visit by U.S. House Speaker Nancy Pelosi, the highest-level member of the U.S. government to visit Taiwan in 25 years.
+They were announced the same day a U.S. congressional delegation met with Taiwan's President Tsai Ing-wen , and after a similar visit by U.S. House Speaker Nancy Pelosi , the highest-level member of the U.S. government to visit Taiwan in 25 years.
 The Chinese government objects to Taiwan having any official contact with foreign governments because it considers Taiwan its own territory, and its recent saber rattling has emphasized its threat to take the island by military force.

 Pelosi's visit was followed by nearly two weeks of threatening Chinese military exercises that included the firing of missiles over the island and incursions by navy ships and warplanes across the midline of the Taiwan Strait that has long been a buffer between the sides.